The Abbey & Gardens

 The Billiard Room

 The Billiard Room, no longer for playing billiards, is a light and airy Georgian room in pale blue, hung with family portraits and was once the entrance hall.
-It is dominated by a large stone fireplace, made from Maltese stone brought back to Hartland Quay in the 1850’s by an ancestor and carved on site.
+It is dominated by a large stone fireplace, made from Maltese stone brought back to Hartland Quay in the 1850s by Sir George Stucley in his yacht and carved on site.
 Being east facing, it is a particularly good room for morning ceremonies.
-Mario Testino filmed in here for American Vogue.
 The Billiard Room is licensed for up to 40 people.

 The Library with its Strawberry Hill Gothic design and fabulous ogee fireplace by Batty Langley faces west towards the sea and overlooks parkland.
 It is a beautiful pale green Regency room with Gothic bookshelves, a fabulous ogee shaped fireplace and many family portraits.
 It is an intimate and friendly room used by the family on a daily basis.
 It is licensed for up to 15 people.

-We can also offer two unusual venues for Weddings and Civil Ceremonies
+We can also offer two unusual and unique venues for Weddings and Civil Ceremonies

 The Summerhouse in the 18th century Walled Gardens looks over beautiful beds of roses, herbaceous and tender plants and climbers, featured many times in garden magazines and books.
 Mario Testino also used this setting for a feature in American Vogue.
 There is a natural ‘aisle’ leading from the gardens below, through two arched doorways, echoing the past.
 The Walled Gardens are pretty from spring onwards but we cannot guarantee the weather!
 The Summerhouse is licensed for up to 12 people.